Bascil/go-data-structures-and-design-patterns/23-binary-trees-recap/readme.md

 # binary tree
+- all the data structures discussed have been linear data structures
+- Binary tree are part of tree structures
 - a tree with at most two children
+- each part of the tree is called a node
+- each connection between nodes is called edge
 - top most node is the root node
 - nodes directly under the root are called children
+- nodes of the same parent are called sibling nodes
 - nodes at the bottom of the tree are called leaf nodes
+- leaf nodes have no children
+- a subtree is part of a tree which in itself is a tree 52,19,76 form a subtree
+- 52 and 19 are ancestors to node 7
+- each node is greater than every node in its left subtree

+## advantages
+### speed
+- you can locate data in a large tree with very few comparisons
-- its advantage is speed.
-In a balanced tree, searching is O(H).
+- In a balanced tree, searching is O(H).
 Better than O(N)

+### recursion
 - using recursion makes it easy to implement
 ```